BWMosher/coronavirus-data/variants/visualization/README.md

 ![all-weeks-plotted.png](all-weeks-plotted.png)

-### The all strains graph animated for the last three weeks.
+### The all strains graph animated for the last five weeks.

 Notice the changes
 ![animation.gif](animation.gif)